ThinManager/ansible/README.md

 https://x.x.x.x:8443/api/documentation

 Here you will see all of the REST API endpoints that ThinManager supports, and can try each one out.
-By trying out an endpoint in the Swagger UI, you can see what Body each endpoint expects, which can then be used to body_text variable in each play below.
+By trying out an endpoint in the Swagger UI, you can see what Body each endpoint expects, which can then be used to set the body_text variable in each REST API play.

 The last play in this playbook sets some initial ThinManager Server settings - like enabling the PXE Server and disabling Device Authentication.
 This was placed at the end of the playbook because enabling the PXE Server takes more time for ThinManager to process, and subsequent REST API calls made immediately to ThinManager after enabling PXE would sometimes fail.